purrperl/pages/index.md

 ---
-title: Welcome to my blog
+title: Purrperl Pleasure
 ---

+# Aloha!

+## Welcome

+This is a page that will describe the projects underway.